 São Bartolomeu / Cinco Ribeiras / Doze Ribeiras

 This is a more Atlantic and more exposed area.
-On good days it can deliver a lot, but when the weather is unstable or the wind picks up, it usually loses priority compared with safer areas.
+On good days, it can deliver a lot, but when the weather is unstable or the wind picks up, it often takes a back seat to safer areas.

 Practical readings that make sense on Terceira